DOMINICA CITIZENSHIP BY INVESTMENT

 Transport There are two regional airports flying domestically, but no international airport so flying in and out of Dominica requires travelling via San Juan, Puerto Rico or other Caribbean islands, such as Martinique and Barbados.
 Dominica has a well-developed transportation system, including a two-lane coastal highway, affordable taxis and a reliable bus service.

 Lifestyle Known as the Nature Isle of the Caribbean, the entire country is forested and boasts an extensive national park system, including a rainforest that is a UNESCO World Heritage site.
 The island is packed full of waterfalls, hiking trails, mud ponds and mountains with rare butterflies, parrots and iguanas dominating.
 Natural hotspots include Dominica’s Boiling Lake, the world’s second-largest hot lake, and its Champagne Reef, home to octopuses and seahorses.
 It’s no surprise therefore that scuba diving is a popular activity.
 Fishing is also popular with fishing professionals coming to the country to participate in fishing competitions.
 Other popular activities include hiking, biking and golfing as Dominica boasts 26 golf courses.
+Life expectancy here is high with an average of 76.2 years as is basic freedoms.

 Climate With a tropical climate that is hot and humid all year round, Dominic’s temperatures range from 22C to 31C.
 While its relatively cool and dry season lasts from January to mid-April, its hot, humid and rainy season stretches from mid-June to mid-November.